 ASCII codes stored in a 2D texture.

-To obtain the character’s ASCII code, it is first necessary to find the texel containing such character.
-In the example of Figure 2, as highlighted, for a fragment which label identifier (id) is 6 and ichar = 2, we will find the texel with horizontal index is=2 and vertical index it=2 (values in orange on the figure).
+To obtain the character’s ASCII code, it is first necessary to find the texel containing the character.
+In the example of Figure 2, as highlighted, for a fragment in which label identifier (id) is 6 and ichar = 2, we will find the texel with horizontal index is=2 and vertical index it=2 (values in orange on the figure).
 These calculations are done according to equations (2-3) below: